martial-manu/SentimentAnalysis/README.md

 4. Return scores for if the review is positive or negative
 5. Gives 90% accuracy on training data.
 6. Scores for a review can be used to generalize what reviews are not according to their rating by setting some threshold value.
+7. Shall Deploy Using flask app , app.py.
+8. Predictions.py is called by app.py to predict a review

 ## Problems ##
-1.Currently , i cannot host it because heroku is having some error and i have my exam from tommorow:( 2.I was not able to pretrained word embeddings , shall try it in a few days
+1.Currently , i cannot host it because heroku is having some error and i have my exam from tommorow:(

+2.I was not able to pretrained word embeddings , shall try it in a few days